-Creating "good content" is not enough to grow your visibility and connect with your target audience.
-In order to succeed in today's digital economy, you need to structure your content for users, search engines, and other digital platforms will understand your intended meaning.
+Creating “good content” is not enough to grow your visibility and connect with your target audience.
+In order to succeed in today’s digital economy, you need to structure your content so users, search engines, and other digital platforms will understand your intended meaning.
 When developing digital content, it’s important to consider user experience first and search engines second.
 However, both are extremely important.

 In this video, we will share why structured content is a must and how you can start to create your own content model.

-In the latest episode of Hack My Growth, we're looking at the importance of structuring your content, and why it's essential to having success in today's digital environment.
+In the latest episode of Hack My Growth, we’re looking at the importance of structuring your content and why it’s essential for today’s content management.

 As I said in the opener, we’re going to be looking at the importance of structuring your content.
 On this channel we’ve talked a lot about structured data, which we are going to get into a little today, but we’re taking it further.
 Structuring your content and building a content model goes much deeper than just adding in schema.org or other structured data properties.
 We’re talking about the entire structure and build out that content.